 how healthcare providers should think about data

-data enables healthcare organizations to meet the consumer in the right place, at the right time, and in the right channel
+data enables healthcare organizations to meet consumers in the right place, at the right time, and in the right channels

 What’s the deal with data

 In a prior blog post, Andrew Sawyer, MPH, extolled the virtues of building a robust bridge between the CMO and the CIO.
 As those pylons begin to be poured… a new question arises… what data matters for these new engagement initiatives and how do health systems organize it?

 Let’s start by dividing data into two major categories: transactional data and engagement data.

 In most enterprise organizations, there is a vast amount of structured legacy transactional data that supports myriad activities — supply chain, finance, HR, etc. On the other end of the spectrum is less structured engagement data, which spans from basic customer demographic information to purchasing or usage preferences and advanced web behavior.

 If we adjust our view to focus specifically on health systems — in addition to the above, they also have a vast amount of clinical and industry specific information regarding their patients, providers, and payers stored in the EMR and Claims applications.
 This data set squarely falls into the structured transactional category (albeit there may be some slight overlap, i.e. demographics).
 Despite this mass of information, health systems do not often have mechanisms to manage and organize engagement data; technologies like CRM, Marketing Automation, CDP, DMP, etc.